build-on-aws/content/tutorials/building-rust-applications-for-aws-graviton/index.md

 Your full URL is https://aws.amazon.com/ec2/graviton/
 ```

-## Performance Testing Results
+## Load Testing Results

 Performance testing is key when comparing multiple instance types.
-In order to compare a `c6g.xlarge` and a `c5.xlarge` instances we will be performing a load test to understand how many requests per second each instance type can serve.
+In order to compare a `c6g.xlarge` and a `c5.xlarge` instance we will be performing a load test to verify that the application built for Graviton is working as expected.
 We discuss various load testing methodologies in the [Graviton Technical Guide on GitHub](https://github.com/aws/aws-graviton-getting-started) and recommend using a framework like [wrk2](https://github.com/kinvolk/wrk2). `wrk2` is a  version of `wrk` that is modified to produce a constant throughput load and report accurate latency details across various percentiles.
 I decided to go ahead and use `wrk2` to test the `shorten_url` function of our application and compare the total requests per second served as well as the average latency at each percentile during our load test.
+I've kept the load tests simple in this guide to illustrate that testing is important.

+Every time you make a software or hardware change you should re-evaluate your existing configuration and assumptions to ensure you are getting the full benefit of your new configuration.
+While full performance testing and optimization is outside the scope of this blog we have a [comprehensive performance runbook](https://github.com/aws/aws-graviton-getting-started/blob/main/optimizing.md) and [Rust specific page](https://github.com/aws/aws-graviton-getting-started/blob/main/rust.md) in our AWS Graviton Technical Guide and your AWS team is always ready to help with any questions you may have.

-### Load test Setup
+### Load test setup

 Because our `shorten_url` function uses the POST method and requires some data, we need a lua config file to pass to wrk2.
 My `post.lua` file has the following content: